There are currently over 89 million dogs in the US alone, making them extremely popular pets among single individuals and families alike.

 Pros of developing an on-demand dog walking app

-Developing an on-demand dog walking application provides more opportunity to grow and expand, which is ideal if you have plans to scale your dog walking business regionally, nationally, or even worldwide.
+Developing an on-demand dog walking application provides more opportunities to grow and expand, which is ideal if you have plans to scale your dog walking business regionally, nationally, or even worldwide.
 Here are the other most notable advantages of developing a dog walking app include:

 - Streamline your routine processes like distributing tasks or scheduling dog walks